Godot-Dojo/Godot-XR-AH/README.md

-# Godot-XR-AH
-Godot XR Auto Hand - addon
+# Godot XR Auto Hand - addon

+Adds hand tracking to any godot-xr-tools based XR game by animating the fingers to fit with the hand assets and generating button controller events based on hand gestures.

 ## Installation

-Clone the repo and copy the `addons/godot-xr-autohandtrack` folder into your project's `addons` folder or use the AssetLib to install it.
+Clone the repo and copy the `addons/godot-xr-autohandtrack` folder into your project's `addons` folder.
+(May be added to the AssetLib later).

+Demo is included in the top level, as well as a precompiled APK suitable for the Meta Quest.

 ## To Use